nunogoncalves/resume/README.md

 # resume
 My resumé - Powered by LaTeX

 This repository contains a project to build my resumé.
-It uses the https://github.com/posquit0/Awesome-CV template by [posquit0](https://github.com/posquit0).
+It uses the [Awesome CV](https://github.com/posquit0/Awesome-CV) template by [posquit0](https://github.com/posquit0).

 Steps to build the Resume.